shuai-yang/Operating-System/README.md

 # Overview

 In this assignment, we will write a Linux kernel module called lexus.
-You should still the cs452 VM which you used for your p1, as loading and unloading the kernel module requires the root privilege.
+You should still use the cs452 VM which you used for your p1, as loading and unloading the kernel module requires the root privilege.

 ## Important Notes

 You MUST build against the kernel version (3.10.0-1160.el7.x86\_64), which is the default version of the kernel installed on the cs452 VM.
 For this assignment, your should only allocate one single core to your VM.

+## Book References

+Operating Systems: Three Easy Pieces: [Chapter 9: Lottery Scheduling](https://pages.cs.wisc.edu/~remzi/OSTEP/cpu-sched-lottery.pdf)(as know as "Scheduling: Proportional Share").

 # Specification